Ian Campbell (opera director): Opera career

 He began his operatic career in 1967 as a principal character tenor with the Australian Opera (now known as Opera Australia), and retired from singing in 1974 following the first season in the Sydney Opera House.
 He moved into management as Senior Music Officer for the Australia Council from 1974 to 1976, and later became general manager of the State Opera of South Australia in Adelaide from 1976 to 1982.

-Among the operas he programmed in Adelaide were the Australian premieres of Tippett's Midsummer Marriage, Britten's Death in Venice, Musgrave's A Christmas Carol and Janacek's The Makropulos Case.
+Among the operas he programmed in Adelaide were the Australian premieres of Tippett's Midsummer Marriage, Britten's Death in Venice, Musgrave's A Christmas Carol and Janáček's The Makropulos Case.
 He toured the company to the Perth Festival twice, to Hobart, and to the Sydney Opera House where Nicholas Maw's One Man Show was presented as part of Opera Australia's season.

 In 1982 he joined the Metropolitan Opera in New York as assistant artistic administrator before becoming the general and artistic director and CEO of San Diego Opera in 1983.

-In San Diego he introduced a recital and concert series in 1986 which included Renata Scotto, Kiri Te Kanawa, Hans Peter Blochwitz, Cecilia Bartoli, Joan Sutherland, Dmitri Hvorostovsky, Jose Carreras, Tatiana Troyanos, Luciano Pavarotti, Hermann Prey, Placido Domingo, Ewa Podles, Galina Gorchakova, Simon Estes and Paata Burchuladze, among others.
+In San Diego he introduced a recital and concert series in 1986 which included Renata Scotto, Kiri Te Kanawa, Hans Peter Blochwitz, Cecilia Bartoli, Joan Sutherland, Dmitri Hvorostovsky, Jose Carreras, Tatiana Troyanos, Luciano Pavarotti, Hermann Prey, Plácido Domingo, Ewa Podles, Galina Gorchakova, Simon Estes and Paata Burchuladze, among others.

 His North American Voices Project launched in 1994 included Daniel Catan's Rappaccini's Daughter, the first opera by a Mexican composer to be performed in the United States, Carlisle Floyd's The Passion of Jonathan Wade, Of Mice and Men and Cold Sassy Tree, the world premiere of Myron Fink's The Conquistador, Andre Previn's A Streetcar Named Desire, Thérèse Raquin by Tobias Picker, Samuel Barber's Vanessa and Jake Heggie's Moby Dick.

 His stage directing credits include La bohème (1981) and The Tales of Hoffmann (1982) for the State Opera of South Australia; Cavalleria rusticana and Pagliacci for Santa Barbara Grand Opera (1999).
 For San Diego Opera he has staged Falstaff (1999), Il trovatore (2000), Tosca (2002), Katya Kabanova (2004) with Patricia Racette, La traviata (2004) with Anja Harteros singing her first Violetta, La bohème (2005) with Richard Leech, Don Quichotte (2009) with Ferruccio Furlanetto and Denyce Graves, and Murder in the Cathedral (2013) with Furlanetto.